-I am a professor of politics and global studies at Drexel University, specializing in international relations.
+I am Professor of Politics and Global Studies at Drexel University, specializing in International Relations.
 My primary areas of research include international organizations, international finance, development and human rights.
 I have published three books: on how U.N. agencies design and implement human rights policies, on the conditions of independence for international organizations, and on the rights-based approach to development.
 I have also published on the rights of indigenous peoples, the U.N.
-Convention on the Rights of the Child, and the meaning of “equity” among develop experts, as well as other topics.
+Convention on the Rights of the Child, and the meaning of “equity” among develop experts, among other topics.
 Classes that I have taught include courses on international relations theory and practice, human rights, international organizations, and ethical issues in international affairs.

 When not teaching, reading or writing, I enjoy rowing on the Schuylkill River and am a member of the Vesper Boat Club.